 - A. Please do not allow your child to bring large sums of money or expensive items to school. - B. If we find that your child has an excessive amount of money, it will be taken and parents will be notified so they may retrieve it. - C. Personal technology (cell phones, smartwatches, etc.) and other personal items/toys are not allowed in school.
-We cannot be responsible for the loss or damage of any personal items.
+The LaBrum School is not responsible for the loss or damage of any personal items.

-19. Morning Entrance Procedures (During hybrid and in-school learning)
+19. Morning Entrance Procedures